andresebr/kumodd/README.md

 ## Setup

-To setup kumodd, 1) install kumodd and requirements, 2) obtain a Google Oauth client ID, and 3) authorize access to a specified cloud account.
+To setup kumodd, 1) install kumodd and requirements, 2) obtain an Oauth ID required for Google API use, and 3) authorize access to the specified account.

 1. Download kumodd and install the required packages.
     ```